 But not all hot dogs are created equal –some contain artificial ingredients, preservatives, and multiple proteins, while others are all-natural and all beef, with no binders or fillers.
 So how do you know if a hot dog is considered “good” to eat?

 If you want to know more about hot dogs, you’re in the right place.
-Let’s talk about what hot dogs are made of, how they’re made, and how to spot a high quality hot dog at the grocery store so you can meal prep with confidence!
+We’re going to explore what hot dogs are made of, how they’re made, and how to spot a high-quality hot dog at the grocery store so you can meal prep with confidence!

 What Are Hot Dogs Made Of?

-Most hot dogs are made of three ingredients: beef trimmings, salt, and seasonings.
-Because hot dogs contain only a few ingredients, what these are and where they come from matter.
-Let’s start with the beef trimmings.
+Some hot dogs are made of only three ingredients: beef trimmings, salt, and seasonings.
+However, many hot dogs can also contain fillers, preservatives, and other artificial additives.

 Along with considering what hot dogs are made of, you should also consider the quality of the ingredients.